react-navigation/react-navigation.github.io/docs/navigation-prop.md

   * `setParams` - make changes to route's params
   * `getParam` - get a specific param with fallback
   * `dispatch` - send an action to router
+  * `dangerouslyGetParent` - function that returns the parent navigator, if any

 It's important to highlight the `navigation` prop is _not_ passed in to _all_ components; only `screen` components receive this prop automatically!
 React Navigation doesn't do anything magic here.
 For example, if you were to define a `MyBackButton` component and render it as a child of a screen component, you would not be able to access the `navigation` prop on it.
+If, however, you wish to access the `navigation` prop in any of your components, you may use the [`withNavigation`](docs/with-navigation.html) HOC.

+### Navigator-dependent functions

-There are several additional functions on `this.props.navigation` that only if the current navigator is a stack navigator.
-These functions are alternatives to `navigate` and `goBack` and you can use whichever you prefer.
+There are several additional functions present on `this.props.navigation` based on the kind of the current navigator.

+If the navigator is a stack navigator, several alternatives to `navigate` and `goBack` are provided and you can use whichever you prefer.
 The functions are:

 * `this.props.navigation`
-  * `push` - navigate forward to new route in stack
+  * `push` - push a new route onto the stack
   * `pop` - go back in the stack
   * `popToTop` - go to the top of the stack
   * `replace` - replace the current route with a new one
+  * `reset` - wipe the navigator state and replace it with the result of several actions
+  * `dismiss` - dismiss the current stack

+If the navigator is a drawer navigator, the following are also available:

+* `this.props.navigation`
+  * `openDrawer` - open the drawer
+  * `closeDrawer` - close the drawer
+  * `toggleDrawer` - toggle the state, ie. switch from closed to open and vice versa

 ## Common API reference

-The vast majority of your interactions with the `navigation` prop will involve `navigate`, `goBack`, `state`, and `setParams`.
+The vast majority of your interactions with the `navigation` prop will involve `navigate`, `goBack`, `state`, and `setParams` / `getParams`.

 ### `navigate` - Link to other screens

 Call this to link to another screen in your app.
 Takes the following arguments:

-`navigation.navigate({routeName, params, action, key})` OR
+`navigation.navigate({ routeName, params, action, key })`

+OR

 `navigation.navigate(routeName, params, action)`

 * `routeName` - A destination routeName that has been registered somewhere in the app's router